Skip to content

 So, who was Munchausen?

-Munchausen refers to a satirical character based loosely on Hieronymus Karl Friedrich von Münchhausen, a German nobleman born in 1720.
-He gained notoriety in German aristocratic society after returning from a number of foreign wars with literally unbelievable stories.
-An author, so inspired by the Baron’s tales, expanded them into satire and farce and published them widely, much to the rage of Munchausen himself.
+An author so inspired by the Baron’s tales expanded them into satire and farce and published them widely, much to the rage of Munchausen himself.
 This last point, to me, serves to reinforce the point above about volition versus non-volitional processes – I’m sure the original Baron von Munchausen did not intend to leave this kind of legacy!
-The satirical Munchausen features in a number of books and movies, most recently in a 2012 TV movie.

 Right then, back to it…

-Perplexing presentations vs FII
+Perplexing presentations

-FII are one sub-group within the category of perplexing presentations – FII should be considered as a differential diagnosis when some of the other indicators are present.
-Think to yourself, “What doesn’t make sense about this child’s presentation? ” What differentiates perplexing presentations from FII is the parental response to a proposed medical change of direction – from investigation to rehabilitation.
+What differentiates perplexing presentations from FII is the parental response to a proposed medical change of direction – from investigation to rehabilitation.
 That is, some parents persist in seeking medical opinions and investigations and decline or do not participate in the rehab process.
 They find difficulty in enabling their child to function and cope better.

 Several indicators can give clues to an FII presentation.
 These include a carer reporting symptoms and signs which are not explained by any known medical condition, physical examination and investigations that do not explain reported symptoms and signs, inexplicably poor response to medication or other treatment, or intolerance of treatment or acute symptoms that are exclusively observed by/in the presence of the carer.

-Occasionally there is objective evidence of fabrication – history from different observers in conflict or being biologically implausible; test results (toxicology or blood typing); covert video surveillance (this is a minefield and we heavily caution against this course of action, even if you loved The Sixth Sense!!).
+Occasionally, there is objective evidence of fabrication – history from different observers in conflict or being biologically implausible; test results (toxicology or blood typing); covert video surveillance (this is a minefield, and we heavily caution against this course of action, even if you loved The Sixth Sense!!).

-Sometimes a carer expressing concern that they are under suspicion of FII or relatives raising concerns about FII may be an indicator, as is a carer seeking multiple opinions inappropriately.
+Sometimes, a carer expressing concern that they are under suspicion of FII or relatives raising concerns about FII may be an indicator, as is a carer seeking multiple opinions inappropriately.

-• Usually the child’s primary carer
+• They are usually the child’s primary carer.

-• Often present initially as “good” carers
+• They often present initially as “good” carers.

-• Usually accomplished liars and manipulators
+• They are usually accomplished liars and manipulators.

-• They may have a history of self-induced symptoms/illness exaggeration, falsification or induction
+• They may have a history of self-induced symptoms/illness exaggeration, falsification or induction.

-• They may have mental health evaluations indicating they are “normal” – psychiatric disturbance may be well-concealed from the observer
+• They may have mental health evaluations indicating they are “normal” – psychiatric disturbance may be well-concealed from the observer.

 • They may have no prior involvement with child protection services

-• They may appear to be overanxious, overprotective, mistaken or deluded
+• They may appear to be overanxious, overprotective, mistaken or deluded.

-• They may have a background in the health profession (14-30%) or an unusual degree of knowledge about health
+• They may have a background in the health profession (14-30%) or an unusual degree of knowledge about health.

-• They may seek publicity or attention from a variety of people
+• They may seek publicity or attention from a variety of people.

-These parents or carers do not necessarily stop their behaviour towards the child when under suspicion or caught, but change tactics by:
+These parents or carers do not necessarily stop their behaviour towards the child when under suspicion or caught but change tactics by:

 • Changing health professionals.